 - ½ teaspoon table salt (¾ teaspoon kosher salt)

-- 2 tablespoon fresh chives, diced
+- 2 tablespoons fresh chives, diced

-- 2 teaspoon Italian Seasoning
+- 2 teaspoons Italian Seasoning

-- 12 ounces grated mozzarella, divided
+- 14 ounces of grated mozzarella, divided

-- 5 ounces grated parmesan cheese, divided
+- 5 ounces of grated parmesan cheese, divided

 Instructions

-- Cook the shells: Fill a large saucepan about ⅔ full of water and add about a tablespoon of salt. (*See note) Bring the water to a boil then add the pasta shells.
+- Cook the shells: Fill a large saucepan until about ⅔ full of water and add about a tablespoon of salt. (*See note) Bring the water to a boil then add the pasta shells.
 Cook the shells until they are slightly underdone.
 Drain in a colander placed in the sink.
-Run cold water over the shells to cool them down, then dump them into a bowl and toss with 1 tablespoon olive oil.
+Run cold water over the shells to cool them down, then dump them into a bowl and toss them with 1 tablespoon olive oil.
 Set aside while you make the filling.

 - Preheat the oven to 350 degrees.

-- Make the filling: Add the ricotta, beaten egg, ½ teaspoon salt, chives, Italian seasoning, 4 ounces of mozzarella, and 1 ounce of grated parmesan to a bowl and stir to mix.
+- Make the filling: Add the ricotta, beaten egg, ½ teaspoon salt, chives, Italian seasoning, 6 ounces of mozzarella, and 1 ounce of grated parmesan to a bowl and stir to mix.

 - Spread about ½ cup of marinara sauce over the bottom of a 9x13 inch rectangle baking dish.
 Stuff each pasta shell with a generous amount of ricotta filling, setting the stuffed shells in the pan, open side up.